leowmc/SCTP-Capstone-Project-4-E-Commerce/README.md

 <br />

 ## Business Objectives
-- To analyse which categories of products have the best sales performance and how they are affected by country, customer gender, age and income
+- As a data analyst from Shopee, my task is to analyse which categories of products have the best sales performance and how they are affected by country, customer gender, age and income
 - Identify which customer base to enhance customer experience and recommend relevant products to customers and increase revenue

 <br />